Auto RFP Response: The Complete Guide to Automated Proposal Generation in 2026

 - Recovery time objectives

 Traditional search looks for exact matches.
-Vector embeddings understand meaning.
+Vector embeddings retrieve meaning.
 Here's a real example:

 RFP Question: "How does your solution ensure uninterrupted service delivery?"